-In conclusion, to our knowledge, it is a very unique example where PA-B-ester molecule strongly inhibit the growth of pathogenic gram-negative bacteria like Salmonella typhimurium and Escherichia coli.
-We have also thoroughly studied the mechanism of inhibition of this molecule towards these two pathogenic bacteria.
+In conclusion, to our knowledge, it is a very unique example where PA-P-ester molecule strongly inhibit the growth of pathogenic gram-negative bacteria like Salmonella typhimurium and Escherichia coli.
 This molecule may open up new doorway for the treatment of diseases, causing by these bacteria.
 To our opinion, this work may provide new insight to design potential molecule of tunable property with respect to protective cell wall of the bacteria which will enhance the cell permeability of the molecule.
 Thereby, it will inhibit the pathogenic gram-negative bacterial growth.